low-earth-orbit/notes/web-dev-starter-guide.md

 ## [React course](https://www.udemy.com/course/react-the-complete-guide-incl-redux/)

-The best React course.
-React is the most popular FE framework.
-This course includes Redux, React Router and Next.js as well.
+This is the best React course available.
+React is the most popular front-end framework.
+The course also covers Redux, React Router, and Next.js.

-Only buy Udemy courses when they're on sale.
+Buy Udemy courses only when they're on sale.

 Alternatives: